jazzband/django-permission/docs/overview.rst

 ========

-* django-permissions is a generic framework for per-object permissions for Django which is based on roles: http://en.wikipedia.org/wiki/Role-based_access_control
+* django-permissions is a generic framework for per-object permissions for Django based on roles: http://en.wikipedia.org/wiki/Role-based_access_control

 Permissions
 ===========